-As of the date of the current report on Form 8-K to which this supplement is filed as an Exhibit, we held an aggregate 828 bitcoins, which we acquired for \$57.0 million, inclusive of fees and expenses, and we intend to purchase additional bitcoin and increase our overall holdings of bitcoin in the future.
+As of June 6, 2024, we held an aggregate 828 bitcoins, which we acquired for \$57.0 million, inclusive of fees and expenses, and we intend to purchase additional bitcoin and increase our overall holdings of bitcoin in the future.
 The concentration of our bitcoin holdings limits the risk mitigation that we could take advantage of by purchasing a more diversified portfolio of treasury assets, and the absence of diversification enhances the risks inherent in our bitcoin acquisition strategy.
 Any future significant declines in the price of bitcoin would have, a more pronounced impact on our financial condition than if we used our cash to purchase a more diverse portfolio of assets.